-Dr Ben-Meir’s long, wide and deep experience in the Middle East was much evident and enthusiastically received by a large turnout of Coalition members and friends this past weekend.
-Those who attended came from different political backgrounds, but all shared an interest in how continuing great challenges in the region might be addressed: who and what nations should be a part of any talks, how do we address non-negotiable issues, and what is reasonable to ask for and expect?
+Dr Ben-Meir’s long and deep experience in the Middle East was much evident and enthusiastically received by a large turnout of Coalition members and friends this past weekend.
+Those who attended came from different political backgrounds, but all shared an interest in how continuing great challenges in the region might be addressed: who and what nations should be part of any talks, how to address non-negotiable issues, and what might be reasonable to ask for and expect?
 Many issues and questions, a worthwhile and enlightening morning was had by all.

 With thanks to Coalition Speaker Series Chair Lois Schein for her continued and long-standing efforts, and Coalition funders for their generous support.